sabinenotabot/Bank-Customer-Churn-Prediction/README.md

 ## Project Overview

 ### Objective
 The goal of this project is to better understand and predict customer churn (i.e. whether a costumer leaves or not) for a bank.
-I will identify and visualize factorst that contribute to customer churn and build a prediction model that will classify if a customer will churn or not.
+I will identify and visualize factors that contribute to customer churn and build a prediction model that will classify if a customer will churn or not.

 ### Results and Insight